Do This When Mobile Menu, Search Icon Etc. Don’t Work In WordPress

 I then discovered after uninstalling genesis and another theme I had installed, it went normally.

-So, uninstalling any theme rather than the one in which menu and search icon isn’t working can also help you solve this problem.
+So, uninstalling any theme rather than the one in which the issue was occurring will help you solve this problem.

 3. Check Your Browser Cache & Script Loading Options

 Clear your browser cache and reload your page to see if it works.

 Press CTRL+H to open history in chrome and click on clear browsing data.
 Open Safari in Mac and select clear history and website data or simply select cache data.